Autistic Pupils and Homework

-- Social Stories are always good to record what you have agreed, explain it well and clearly and to leave with the student for them to remind themselves of the positive support and help they can get.
+- Social Stories (please use with care and get training if you want to write your own) can be helpful to record what you have agreed, explain it well and clearly and to leave with the student for them to remind themselves of the positive support and help they can get.
 Social stories are positive and affirming so help with self esteem too.

 - I can do my homework Here is a social story that might help.